Identify Your Health Priority

 Desperation is the mother of invention.

-Plants, and the oils derived from plants, help not only with physical ailments, but also with emotional processing.
+Plants and the oils derived from plants help not only with physical ailments but also with emotional processing.
 They help support movement and gently release stagnation, including emotional stagnation, so that you can begin to release stuck energy and old patterns and open up to new potential.

 I detail more about how oils can support change and open you up for the next opportunity HERE and HERE.